 Back pain can really put a damper on your typical routine, especially if you’re an active person.
 But even if you’ve found yourself with a back injury or an increase in low back pain lately, you can still stay active.
 The key is knowing which exercises are right for working out with lower back pain, and which lower back pain exercises to avoid.

 Back pain workouts help you recover from back pain, strengthen weak muscles and increase flexibility in tight areas.
 Over the years, several studies have found thatphysical activity decreases self-reported pain symptoms, not just for low back pain but forosteoporosis andarthritis as well.
 Research also shows thatweight-training programs improve short-term and long-term pain symptoms.

 Weak back muscles fail to help the spine carry its load, putting unnecessary pressure on spinal discs.
-That’s why maintaining strong back and core muscles is so essential for preventing back pain.
+That’s why maintaining strong back and core muscles is so essential and why learning to exercise with lower back pain is a great method of preventing future back pain.